ProgrammingFire/hashnode-blog/ckxhjvyq001oxess1bfzx7dya.md

 };
 ```

-Now we have a user component, now go to **App.tsx** and render User component with the following code
+Now we have a user component, now go to **App.tsx** and render the User component with the following code

 ```tsx
 import React from "react";